Updated: June 2026

 3. Sell the Home Before the Lender Does

 This is the path most homeowners underestimate.
 As long as title remains in your name, you can list the property and sell on your own timeline.
-The lender’s goal is debt recovery, not maximising your equity.
+The lender’s goal is debt recovery, not maximizing your equity.
 When you sell yourself, you control pricing, marketing, and the closing timeline.
 The proceeds pay off the mortgage in full, and you keep whatever equity remains.
 A well-managed sale on your own terms also protects your credit far better than a completed power of sale.

 4. Negotiate With the Lender